jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/CentOS-still-can't-log-in-if-you-enter-your-username-correctly.md

 ![](https://github.com/jdcloudcom/cn/blob/cn-VirtualMachine-Linux/image/Elastic-Compute/Virtual-Machine/Linux/CentOS%E6%AD%A3%E7%A1%AE%E8%BE%93%E5%85%A5%E7%94%A8%E6%88%B7%E5%90%8D%E4%BB%8D%E6%97%A0%E6%B3%95%E7%99%BB%E5%BD%9504.png)

-In the remote connected VNC page, click Send CtrlAltDel in the upper right corner to reboot the virtual machine, and enter the single-user mode according to the method given in the documentation (https://opms.jcloud.com/archives/220).
+In the remote connected VNC page, click **Send CtrlAltDel** in the upper right corner to reboot the Virtual Machines, and enter the single-user mode according to the method given in the documentation (https://opms.jcloud.com/archives/220).

 Execute the *vi /etc/pam.d/login* command to edit the login file.